davidkennedy02/csvtohl7/README.md

-# CSV to HL7 Processing Script
+# CSV & PAS to HL7 Processing Script

 ## Overview
 This script is designed to process CSV and PAS files located within the `input` folder.
 If one or more files are found, the script reads each file, extracts information contained therein, and creates a `Patient` object.
 The `Patient` class definition can be found in `patientinfo.py`.
 An ``ADT^A01`` or ``ADT^A28`` HL7 message will then be constructed using the patient information, along with other details contained in files within the `segments` directory, each named according to the segment of the HL7 message they pertain to.
 Finally, the HL7 message will be saved as a flat file to the `output_hl7` directory.